Alexey-N-Chernyshov/fvm-substrate-bridge-proposal/proposal.md

 <!-- - Describe why your solution is going to adequately solve this problem. -->

 <!-- This section should be 2-3 paragraphs long. -->
-Blockchain interoperability is a cornerstone of Web 3.0.
-The [introduction of the FVM](https://filecoin.io/blog/posts/introducing-the-filecoin-virtual-machine/) enables the implementation of a bridge between Filecoin and Substrate [via Smart Contracts](https://wiki.polkadot.network/docs/learn-bridges#via-smart-contracts).
-There are existing bridges for PoW (Bitcoin, Ethereum) and PoA blockchains to Substrate.
-Our proposal is to add PoST consensus as well.
-At first, this bridge will allow FIL transfers across blockchains, at a later point, with FVM contracts available, it will be possible to delegate contract calls across chains.
+We are planning to build a bridge between Filecoin and Substrate-based networks that utilize [FVM](https://filecoin.io/blog/posts/introducing-the-filecoin-virtual-machine/).

+At first, the bridge will allow FIL transfers across blockchains, at a later point, with FVM contracts available, it will be possible to delegate contract calls across chains.

+The project idea is to build a bridge between Filecoin and Substrate-based networks using a combination of Filecoin FVM [smartcontracts](https://wiki.polkadot.network/docs/learn-bridges#via-smart-contracts), Substrate pallets and external daemons called relayers.
+The component that resides on the target chain is able to follow the source chain consensus.
+Thus FVM contract must be able to accept and verify Substrate headers.
+It will use efficient [BEEFY finality protocol](https://github.com/paritytech/grandpa-bridge-gadget) for the non-substrate network.
+On the Substrate side, a new protocol for Filecoin message validation and finalization is being designed.
+It will use a partial Filecoin state for this purpose.

 ## Value